 There were also interviews with the Japanese voice cast: Kenji Mizuhashi, Yoshimi Kondo, Satomi Hanamura, and Ayaka Onoue.
 Each one lasts for about 9-10 minutes, and like the Shinkai interview, they have Japanese audio with English subtitles.
 In addition to these, there are also ADV Previews and DVD credits.

-As I said, 5 Centimeters per Second isn’t necessarily a bad film, but my husband and I really aren’t in a hurry to track this down and add it to our anime library.
-However, if you’re a fan of Makoto Shinkai’s work and don’t already own a copy of 5 Centimeters per Second, it might be worth trying to track down a used copy of the film in order to add it to your anime library.
+As I said, 5 Centimeters per Second isn’t necessarily a bad film, but I wouldn’t necessarily rank it among my favorite anime films of all-time.
+However, if you’re a fan of Makoto Shinkai’s work and don’t already own a copy of 5 Centimeters per Second, it might be worth trying to track down a copy of the film in order to add it to your anime library.

 Additional reviews of Makoto Shinkai’s work: